jmtavares/verify-js/README.md

 ### Contributing

-If you'd like to contribute a change to VerifyJS, modify the files in `src/`
+If you'd like to contribute a change to VerifyJS, modify the files in `src/` and `test/`

 ``` sh
 $ npm install